5 Written questions

 - b Ability to attend to any one voice among many.

-similarity → in Gestalt psychology the tendency to perceive objects that resemble each other as belonging to a group
+- e in Gestalt psychology the tendency to perceive objects that are close together as belonging to one group

 - a perception that an object is moving and the background is stationary when in fact the object is stationary and the background is moving

 - a laboratory device for testing depth perception in infants and young animals

 - the focusing of conscious awareness on a particular stimulus, as in the cocktail party effect